watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 45: 2017-Feb-17
+**Today's Progress** Finally finished the portfolio.
+NOt sure how well I understood what I put together - but it works.
+Back to Javascript exercises.
+Not sure how effective this was as a training exercise after such litte exposure to bootstrap etc in th erun up to it.
+Seemed to be too big a leap.

+**Thoughts** Missing building things in Python.

+### Day 44: 2017-Feb-16
+**Today's Progress** Making headway with the portfolio.
+Find an example, copy a bit, try to make it work.
+Add that.
+Slow progress.

+**Thoughts** Almost done

 ### Day 43: 2017-Feb-15
 **Today's Progress** Can't wait to finish coding this portfolio in Bootstrap / CSS.
 Keep heading down blind alleys and ditching loads of code.